Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Spatial data fusion under preferential sampling

 \subsection{Integration of spatially misaligned data under preferential sampling}

+It is important to emphasize that while preferential sampling influences the selection of sampling locations, it does not alter the true response surface $Z(\vect s)$.
+In other words, the selection of the response model is independent of the choice of sampling locations \citep{gelfand2012effect}.
+What we can infer about the underlying response surface is indeed influenced by the specific locations chosen for sampling.
+This distinction is vital in understanding the impact of sampling on data analysis.

 Here, we propose a Bayesian hierarchical model to integrate spatially misaligned data adjusting by preferential sampling by combining the Bayesian melding model, and the shared model for preferential sampling.
-Let $S$ denote the sampling point process, and $\phi(\cdot)$ the shared zero-mean random effect across the set of observations $Y$.
-The model, which we call PSmelding in the following sections, is specified as follows:

-Here, $\mu(\cdot)$ and $\alpha(\cdot)$ are fixed effects for the observation and point process models. $\tau_s^2$ and $\tau_B^2$ are the precision parameters for the point and areal observations, respectively.
-The parameter $\gamma$ denotes the preferential degree, with a Normal distributed prior.
+Let the true surface $Z(\vect s) = \mu(\vect{s}) + \phi(\vect{s}) $ be observed up to white noise at point-level, where $\mu(\cdot)$ is the fixed effect, and $\phi(\vect s)$ is an isotropic GRF.